 Now, I don’t like beer.
 So when I first saw it, I was like, hmmm is this the best idea to go to?
 But after reading the hundreds of awesome reviews online, I figured why not – as long as Paul enjoys it then I’m happy!
 We ended up going to Hunan the night before his birthday, which was amazing Chinese.
 They don’t even give you a menu, just ask whether you have any food preferences then proceed to bring out dish after dish of epic Chinese food.
 So safe to say, the next day we were still pretty full!

 But after opening some of his presents, one of them revealed the tour which we would soon be going on in the afternoon.
 The brewery itself is in Greenwich – it took about 15 minutes for us to walk from North Greenwich tube station.
 We arrived a little early and took a seat in the bar.
+He was so excited, like a giddy child!
+He’d always mentioned going to a brewery like the Stanley Park brewery so now was his chance.
+The grin on his face was priceless.
 The bar is open during the week and you can pop in for a pint or for some food – we saw some baked sweet potato which looked pretty good.

 We were on the 2pm tour and it started pretty promptly.
 Our tour was held by Big Al which you could tell in the first few minutes was going to be quite the character.
 The tour itself was a little different, so it started out with the drinking!
 We headed up into the bar inside the brewery where we were to try 5 different types of beers.
 As Al said, beer is something that brings people together in their local pub and that is what meantime want to embrace!